-Employees who can issue exception approvals for rule violations can be assigned to compliance rules.
+Identities that can issue exception approvals for rule violations can be assigned to compliance rules.
 To do this, assign an application role for exception approvers to the compliance rule.
-Assign those employees who are entitled to approve rule violation exceptions to this application role.
+Assign those identities that are entitled to approve rule violation exceptions to this application role.